shinken-solutions/shinken/doc/source/08_configobjects/host.rst

 business_rule_service_notification_options
   This option allows to enforce :ref:`business rules <medium/business-rules>` underlying services notification options to easily compose a consolidated meta check.
 This is especially useful for business rules relying on grouping expansion.

+snapshot_enabled
+  This option allows to enable snapshots :ref:`snapshots <medium/snapshots>` on this element.

+snapshot_command
+  Command to launch when a snapshot launch occurs

+snapshot_period
+  Timeperiod when the snapshot call is allowed

+snapshot_criteria
+  List of states that enable the snapshot launch.
+Mainly bad states.

+snapshot_interval
+  Minimum interval between two launch of snapshots to not hammering the host :)

 .. _announcement: http://www.mail-archive.com/shinken-devel@lists.sourceforge.net/msg00247.html
 .. _gd library: http://www.boutell.com/gd/